beyondcode/docs.beyondco.de/resources/docs/1.0/getting-started/installation.md

      * Leave this empty if you want to accepts requests from all hosts.
      */
     'allowedOrigins' => [
+        //
     ],

+    /*
+     * The maximum request size in kilobytes that is allowed for an incoming websocket request.
+     */
+    'maxRequestSizeInKb' => 250,

     /*
      * Define the optional SSL context for your websocket connections.